HongKongCpp/AI-and-ML-for-Cpp--20191022/README.md

    http://www.xnik.com/HongKongCppGroup/Artificial-Intelligence-and-Machine-Learning-for-Cpp

-This source code was developed and tested in a Ubuntu workstation.
+This source code was developed and tested in an Ubuntu workstation.

 To compile, make sure that the "g++" package is installed in your environment as follows: